tanaylakhani/firecrawl/README.md

 end
 ```

-Notice also that in this example we've directly passed the `api_key` to the individual
+Notice also that in this example we've directly passed the `api_key` to the individual request.
-request.
 This is optional.
-If you set the key globally and omit it in the request constructor
+If you set the key globally and omit it in the request constructor the
-the +ScrapeRequest+ instance will use the globally assigned `api_key`.
+`ScrapeRequest` instance will use the globally assigned `api_key`.

 #### Scrape Options

 You can customize scraping behavior using options, either by passing an option hash to
-`scrape` method, as we have done above, or by building a `ScrapeOptions` instance:
+`submit` method, as we have done above, or by building a `ScrapeOptions` instance:

 ```ruby
 options = Firecrawl::ScrapeOptions.build do